MrGarri/Garquiscript/README.md

 or Sublime Text 3.

-Right after you've downloaded the script (right-click on it and select 'Save link as...' option), open a terminal emulator, navigate to the location the script is and execute the following command:
+Right after you've downloaded the script from <a href="https://raw.githubusercontent.com/MrGarri/Garquiscript/master/garquiscript.sh" target="_blank">here</a> (right-click on the link and select 'Save link as...' option), open a terminal emulator, navigate to the location the script is and execute the following command:

     chmod +x garquiscript.sh